-Now that JEE Main April and May exams are postponed, how should I study to get good marks in the JEE Main?
+Now that JEE Main exam is postponed, how should I study to get good marks in the JEE Main?
 What could be the new revised strategy for JEE in an uncertain situation (COVID-19 pandemic)?

 - Stay calm and not lose your focus on studies.

 - Make a new revision plan to revise complete syllabus.